DISCOVERY SPORTS EVENTS

 Our Data Protection Officer can be contacted at DPO@discovery.com.

 When we talk about “personal data” or “personal information” we mean information that (either in isolation or in combination with other information held by us) enables you to be identified as an individual (either directly or indirectly).
-Personal information may include your name, date of birth, postal address, e-mail address, computer IP address, phone number, payment card details number, user-generated content or login information, and technical information from the devices you use to receive EEL Services.
-Please see ‘Information you give us‘ and ‘Information we collect about you‘ for further information on what personal information we collect depending on how you use the EEL Services.
+Personal information may include your name, date of birth, postal address, e-mail address, computer IP address, phone number, payment card details number, user-generated content or login information, and technical information from the devices you use to receive DSE Services.
+Please see ‘Information you give us‘ and ‘Information we collect about you‘ for further information on what personal information we collect depending on how you use the DSE Services.

 You must be aged 18 or over to subscribe to our services.
 Our Sites and services are not directed at children and we do not knowingly collect any personal information from children.